-3. In December 2020, as a result of the decision to sell all shares in Q'sai held by the Company, the Healthcare and Skincare business has been classified as a discontinued operation and assets and liabilities of the Healthcare and Skincare business have been classified as the assets held for sales.
+3. In December 2020, as a result of the decision to sell all shares in Q'sai held by the Company, the Healthcare and Skincare business has been classified as a discontinued operation and assets and liabilities of the Healthcare and Skincare business have been classified as the assets held for sale and liabilities directly related to assets held for sales.
 Therefore, these are excluded from the above major financial data for 2020 and 2021.
 This sale of shares was completed on February 1, 2021.